ST102478422/Assignment-1-History-App/README.md

 The Assignment 1 is called "The History App"

-The Documatation is the purpise of the app in detail.
+The Documatation includes, the purporse, the design considerations, the GitHub and GitHub Actions

 The Testing and Automated testing